-David John Ritter was born in Crows Nest, NSW in 1944 and came to Dapto at the age of four.
+David John Ritter was born in Crows Nest, New South Wales in 1944 and moved to Dapto at the age of four.

 Listen to David’s Interview

-David has a keen memory of what Dapto was like in those days and is able to place many of the early shops and businesses in the central commerce district.
+David has a keen memory of what Dapto was like in those days and can place many of the early shops and businesses in the central commerce district.
 He also fondly recalls the broken biscuits of Fairley’s general store and tries to unravel the story of Dapto’s Army camps.

-In Part Two David tells the story of his connection to the Noakes family, who arrived in Dapto in 1839.
-His extensive knowledge of the area also includes the history of Avondale School and remembers his early years at St. John’s Catholic School.
+In Part Two, David tells the story of his connection to the Noakes family, who arrived in Dapto in 1839.
+His extensive knowledge of the area also includes the history of Avondale School and he remembers his early years at St. John’s Catholic School.

 David’s memories also include cycling to one of the local dairy farms to collect milk and a strong storm that flattened many trees and displaced a neighbour’s shed!